 - Scheduling operations activities to deliver the defined level of service in the most efficient manner, - Undertaking maintenance activities through a planned maintenance system to reduce maintenance costs and improve maintenance outcomes.
-Undertake cost-benefit analysis to determine the most cost-effective split between planned and unplanned maintenance activities (50 70% planned desirable as measured by cost), - Maintain a current infrastructure risk register for assets and present service risks associated with providing services from infrastructure assets and reporting Very High and High risks and residual risks after treatment to management and Council, - Review current and required skills base and implement workforce training and development to meet required operations and maintenance needs, - Develop and regularly review appropriate emergency response capability, - Review management of operations and maintenance activities to ensure Council is obtaining best value for resources used.
+Undertake cost-benefit analysis to determine the most cost-effective split between planned and unplanned maintenance activities (50 - 70% planned desirable as measured by cost), - Maintain a current infrastructure risk register for assets and present service risks associated with providing services from infrastructure assets and reporting Very High and High risks and residual risks after treatment to management and Council/Board, - Review current and required skills base and implement workforce training and development to meet required operations and maintenance needs, - Review asset utilisation to identify underutilised assets and appropriate remedies, and over utilised assets and customer demand management options, - Maintain a current hierarchy of critical assets and required operations and maintenance activities, - Develop and regularly review appropriate emergency response capability, - Review management of operations and maintenance activities to ensure Council is obtaining best value for resources used.